 As children direct their own free play and solve the problems that come up, they learn how to exert control over themselves.
-At times, keeping the larger interests in mind, they accept restrictions on their own behaviour and follow the rules even when they do not want to.
+At times, keeping the larger interests in mind, they accept restrictions on their own behavior and follow the rules even when they do not want to.
 If they want to play, they know they need to follow rules.

 It is through free play that children learn to handle their emotions, including anger, fear, jealousy, and frustrations.

-In free play, children put themselves into challenging situations and learn to control the emotions that arise from these situations.
+In free play, children put themselves in challenging situations and learn to control the emotions that arise from these situations.
 They role play, they wrestle, they push, they rough it out, they climb trees, they break their comfort zones.
 Such activities are fun to some, scary to most.

 Sometimes, unfair things happen.
 Sometimes, they are not able to perform.
 Sometimes, they let the team down.
 Sometimes, someone else gets the attention they want.
 All of these situations, create emotions ranging from mild to extreme.
 Sometimes, it leads to heartburns, accusations, even breakdowns.
 All of these creates undulating emotions.
 And the kids LEARN.

 Later on, when similar emotions appear, although the situations are different, the children feel that they have ‘been there, done that’.
 Anxiety and depression cannot consume them.
-Children have learnt how to handle their emotions and overcome them.
+Children have learned how to handle their emotions and overcome them.

-Adults who did not have the opportunity that free play provides to experience and cope with moderately challenging emotional situations are more at risk for feeling anxious and overwhelmed by emotion-provoking situations in adult life.
+Adults who did not have the opportunity that free play provides to experience and cope with moderately challenging emotional situations are more at risk of feeling anxious and overwhelmed by emotion-provoking situations in adult life.

 Free play helps children make friends and learn to get along with each other as equals.